rizkianakbar/quran-community/README.md

 ## Live Demo

-Please click this link [Live Demo!](https://quranmemo.vercel.app/) (better open it on your phone browser then install the app)
+Click this link to see the [Demo!](https://quranmemo.vercel.app/) (better open it on your phone browser then install the app)

 ## How to run this project